Guerrilla Manual Online

 2.22 Intuition and Modeling

-Intuition is a seductive siren who will let you crash on the rocks of
+Intuition is a seductive siren who will let you crash on the coast of confusion so, better to tie yourself to the mast of mathematics.

 2.23 Load Average